 Cream Cheese Spritz Cookies for Christmas

-Easy to make and fun to eat, these cream cheese spritz cookies are a Christmas classic that will make a fantastic addition to any cookie platter.
+Easy to make and fun to eat, cream cheese spritz cookies are a Christmas classic that are a fantastic addition to any cookie platter.

-You’ll need a cookie press for this recipe – I’ve had mine forever but hardly ever use it!
+You’ll need a cookie press for this recipe – I’ve had mine forever but only use it at Christmas.
 This is the one I have and I have no complaints about it, but there are a lot of different brands to choose from.

-They’re also a super fun cookie to have the kids help with because of the press and sprinkling on the sugar.
+Spritz cookies also a super fun cookie to have the kids help with because of the press and sprinkling on the sugar.
 I didn’t have my kids help because I’m the worst type-A mom ever, but for a mom (or dad!) with patience in the kitchen I’m sure it would be fun.
-Plus N got 4 or 5 new Transformers for his birthday and he played with those for nearly three hours straight, which was amazing.

 Fun twists on these Cream Cheese Spritz Cookies: